davidblackuk/davidblackuk.github.io/_posts/2022-08-19-amstrad-cpc-amsdos-commands.md

 ## Wrap up

 This concludes my quick run through the capabilities of AMSDOS and how to manipulate files.
 Hope it's been of help.

-This isn't youtube so there's no like, comment or subscribe spiel (well comments are on for disqus, but it seems pretty rubbish at telling me people have commented)

-If you do want updates for future content, or to chat, follow me on twitter.
-Links are included in the banner.